-In 2010, the SCI Record Book Committee and the SCI Foundation Conservation Committee donated US$38,000 towards the purchase, operations and maintenance costs of a new anti-poaching microlight (known in the States as an ultralight).
+In 2010, the SCI Record Book Committee and the SCI Foundation Conservation Committee donated US $38,000 toward the purchase, operations and maintenance costs of a new anti-poaching microlight (known in the States as an ultralight).
 The microlight’s wing sails were fitted with the SCI “First for Hunters” logo and was given the registered call name of “5H-SCI”.
 US$26,000 of this contribution came from profits of the SCI Record Book sales.
-And again in 2011, SCI/F made another donation of US$12,500 towards the continued operation and maintenance costs of flying 5H-SCI.
+In 2011, SCI/F made another donation of US$12,500 toward the continued operation and maintenance costs of flying 5H-SCI.

 During a routine day, the pilot prepares a flight plan on the ground as ranger teams are on standby.
 Once airborne and flying slowly, the flight is generally conducted at a height of 500 feet above the ground.
-If an illegal bushmeat camp is spotted he will record a GPS waypoint and relay this to the ground teams.
-They will then coordinate and execute a patrol and if the pilot can land the trike soon after relaying this information he will join the team on the ground to help with the arrest.
+If an illegal bushmeat camp is spotted, the pilot will record a GPS waypoint and relay this to the ground teams.
+They will then coordinate and execute a patrol and, if the pilot can land the trike soon after relaying this information, he will join the team on the ground to help with the arrest.

 In The Field

-On the morning of February 22, 2011 FCF’s mobile anti-poaching team, The Sables, departed their base camp on the Ugalla River on a routine patrol of the western parts of the Ugalla Game Reserve.
-The team headed west along the North Ugalla River Road towards the Luganzo and Msima areas of the reserve.
-Large portions of these areas are typically under water at this time of year but due to drought conditions, the teams have had access to the area.
+On the morning of February 22, 2011, FCF’s mobile anti-poaching team, The Sables, departed their base camp on the Ugalla River on a routine patrol of the western parts of the Ugalla Game Reserve.
+The team headed west along the North Ugalla River Road toward the Luganzo and Msima areas of the reserve.
+Large portions of those areas are typically underwater at that time of year, but due to drought conditions, the teams had access to the area.

 Two suspects were arrested and handed in to police custody.
 Elephant tail hairs, a small hacksaw for cutting ivory and a scale for weighing ivory were submitted as evidence.
-The case has yet to be heard but we are confident that with the oversight of the Wildlife Division’s regional specialist Wildlife Prosecutor the suspects are likely to receive lengthy convictions.
+The case has yet to be heard at the time of this writing, but we are confident that with the oversight of the Wildlife Division’s regional specialist Wildlife Prosecutor the suspects are likely to receive lengthy convictions.

 Ranger Sayi has healed remarkably well.
 Thanks to good first aid and quality medical treatment at St. Philip’s in Tabora, the range of movement in his arm is expected to return to normal and the scarring on his head and face to be minimal.

-FCF uses modern technology like radios (VHF and HF), laptop computers, GPS units, satellite phones, binoculars and night vision units to their advantage in the field.
-FCF is the eyes and ears in the bush with three microlight trikes, a fleet of fourteen Land Cruisers, motorbikes, canoes, and motorboats to cover 5.5 million acres from the ground, air, and water.
+FCF uses modern technology such as radios (VHF and HF), laptop computers, GPS units, satellite phones, binoculars and night vision units to their advantage in the field.
+FCF is the eyes and ears in the bush with three microlight trikes, a fleet of fourteen Land Cruisers, motorbikes, canoes and motorboats to cover 5.5 million acres from the ground, air and water.

-FCF currently employs eighty anti-poaching field based rangers, three village based community development field coordinators, and six management and five senior level management who work in Arusha, Tanzania.
-They work on a field budget of US$600,000 for anti-poaching, US$320,000 in community development work, and about US$7,000 for GIS mapping and data capture research.
+FCF currently employs 80 anti-poaching field-based rangers, three village-based community development field coordinators, six management and five senior level management who work in Arusha, Tanzania.
+They work on a field budget of US$600,000 for anti-poaching, US$320,000 in community development work and about US$7,000 for GIS mapping and data capture research.

 In theory, anti-poaching efforts also increase the trophy quality of animals.
 If mature males of any species are considered trophies, then by providing the opportunity to achieve mature status will translate to more quality animals.
 Anti-poaching helps ensure that natural systems are kept in balance, especially in situations where poaching is an ongoing problem.

-When asked, ‘If another hunting company saw the value in anti-poaching efforts, how could they get started?
-Is it too expensive for most hunting companies?’
+When asked, “If another hunting company saw the value in anti-poaching efforts, how could they get started?
+Is it too expensive for most hunting companies?”
 Keith Roberts recommends, “First, employ an individual to manage the program, who has a passion and understanding for the work.
 Then employ rangers, train and equip them and have them in the field.
 Keep a sharp eye on the teams to ensure their efforts yield maximum benefits.”
-Keith emphasizes that there needs to be a commitment to the continuity of the program, the biggest challenge is securing funds on an annual basis.
-Anti-poaching is very expensive costing on average US$44,000 per year for a five man team with government back-up.
+Keith emphasizes that there needs to be a commitment to the continuity of the program, as the biggest challenge is securing funds on an annual basis.
+Anti-poaching is very expensive costing on average US$44,000 per year for a five-man team with government back-up.

 When asking anti-poaching rangers about their commitment to conservation, Boni Haule, a FCF Mobile Team Coordinator speaks up, “I chose to work for FCF because it is the only company that gives me an option of being proactive. …I have to start actively protecting our wildlife and ecosystem …Without protecting, everything shall disappear and I am passionate about sustaining it for the future of Tanzania.”
 Even though the job takes the rangers away from family and stakes are high, Boni continues, “I know the job is dangerous and takes me away from home for months at a time but in exchange I have the satisfaction of knowing I may have kept out one poacher, stopped one animal from dying needlessly or kept illegal loggers out of the game reserves.
 Maybe in sixty years I can look back at the reserves and say I was part of sustaining that.”

-FCF community work includes; income generating projects like fish farming and organic honey bee keeping, school library support, student educational scholarships, borehole well drilling, construction of schools and teacher housing, establishment of village community banks (VICOBAs), environmental and health education, among others.
+FCF community work includes: income generating projects such as fish farming and organic honey bee keeping; school library support; student educational scholarships; borehole well drilling; construction of schools and teacher housing; establishment of village community banks (VICOBAs) and environmental and health education, among others.
 For more information, please visit the FCF official website.

 Participation and Donations

-Unusual in the nonprofit arena, 100% of every donated dollar goes to work on the ground.
-FCF Manager Keith Roberts explains, “We are in a fortunate position that the Friedkin family, through Tanzania Game Trackers Safaris (TGTS) and Wengert Windrose Safaris (WWS), covers all of FCF’s day to day operating costs...
-Meaning that outside donations go solely into the project on the ground.”
-Transparency is something that FCF prides themselves in and their books are audited by a third party yearly.
+Unusual in the nonprofit arena, 100 percent of every donated dollar goes to work on the ground.
+FCF Manager Keith Roberts explains, “We are in a fortunate position that the Friedkin family, through Tanzania Game Trackers Safaris (TGTS) and Wengert Windrose Safaris (WWS), covers all of FCF’s day-to-day operating costs… Meaning that outside donations go solely into the project on the ground.”
+Transparency is something that FCF prides itself in and its books are audited by a third party yearly.

-Even the professional hunters (PH) help anti-poaching teams by providing information on poaching activities, recording biological sightings, animal deaths, and mapping roads while hunting or doing pre-season work.
-The PHs personally contribute US$100 each towards the annual FCF ‘best anti-poaching team’ awards during the company’s end of year celebrations.
+Even the professional hunters (PH) help anti-poaching teams by providing information on poaching activities, recording biological sightings, animal deaths and mapping roads while hunting or doing pre-season work.
+The PHs personally contribute US$100 each toward the annual FCF “best anti-poaching team” awards during the company’s end of year celebrations.

 FCF would like to especially thank SCI and SCI Foundation for their continued financial support and commitment to the protection of wildlife and hunters.
 Also, a thank you to TGTS and WWS clients and private individuals for participating by making valuable donations of cash and equipment to the programs.

-To make a tax deductible donation to FCF, please go to their official website for more information.
+To make a tax-deductible donation to FCF, please visit their official website for more information.

 FCF is a registered (US and Tanzanian) non-profit 501(c)3, non-governmental organization incorporated in 1994 (Certificate of Registration SO.NO.9807).
-Our role is to assist the Tanzanian Government with the conservation and preservation of more than 6.1 million acres of Tanzania's protected areas.
-We achieve this through our internationally recognized anti-poaching initiative, our innovative community development program and our field research projects.
+Its role is to assist the Tanzanian Government with the conservation and preservation of more than 6.1 million acres of Tanzania’s protected areas.
+FCF achieves that through its internationally recognized anti-poaching initiative, innovative community development program and field research projects.